It Follows: Plot

-The next day, the police cannot find the naked woman or Hugh, who was living under a false identity.
-At school, Jay sees an old woman in a hospital gown walking towards her, invisible to others.
-Jay's sister, Kelly and her friends, Paul Bolduan and Yara Davis, agree to help and spend the night in Jay and Kelly's house.
-That night, someone smashes the kitchen window; Paul investigates but sees no one.
-Inside the house, Jay sees a disheveled, urinating, half-naked woman walking toward her and runs upstairs to the others, who cannot see the entity.
-When a tall man enters the bedroom, Jay flees the house; her friends catch up to her at a nearby playground.
+At school, Jay sees an old woman walking towards her, but no one else seems to notice; Jay flees the campus.
+Her sister Kelly and longtime friends Paul and Yara spend the night at Jay's house.
+Someone smashes a window; Paul investigates but sees no one.
+Jay then sees a disheveled, urinating, half-naked woman walking toward her and runs upstairs to the others, who cannot see the entity.
+When a tall man enters the bedroom, Jay flees the house by bike.
+With the help of their neighbor Greg, the group discovers Hugh's real name, Jeff Redmond, and find his home.
+Jeff explains that the entity began pursuing him after a one-night stand, and reiterates that the only option is to sleep with someone else, imploring Jay to do the same.
+He recommends that Jay drive to a distant location to buy herself time to think.